A better way to pick things up off the floor (how to hip hinge and own your power.) 👊❤

 Put simply, a hip hinge is maintaining a neutral spine (straight back) while loading the hips and moving them from an anterior to posterior position.
 So, not just bending over, but having the load of the bend be centered over our hips, so that our hips (not our backs!) bear the majority of the weight.

 For my visual learners (that’s me, too!), Tony Gentilcore has a great video/technique to tell if you’re doing this properly, and it’s a diagnostic I use on all of my clients before we jump to heavy loads…or when we’re tired and doing it improperly.
 You’ll basically put a dowel (or other straight object) on 3 points of contact: back of head, thoracic spine, and tailbone.
 And hinge.
 Check the video he links here (for real, don’t skip it- it’s 13 seconds.).

 There are three major take-home points here:

-As far as #WonderWomanLoading philosophy goes, in which we get stronger physically as a catalyst to get stronger mentally, the deadlift is the granddaddy of them all.
+As far as #WonderWomanLoading philosophy goes, in which we get stronger physically as a catalyst to get stronger mentally, the deadlift is the head honcho.
 We’re proving to ourselves that we can do hard things, so that when the next life challenge comes our way, we’ll remember that time we echoed the radio commercial (“the name makes me uncomfortable”), laughed in its face, and learned how to breathe and brace, load our spines, and pick up heavy things anyway.

 Tag me in your deadlift vids!
 Seeing people grow through the hard things is my favorite thing.
-Also, please forward this to anyone you think would benefit from our discussions here!
+Also, please send this to anyone you think would benefit from our discussions here!